Why postgraduate study is valuable for your career

 Motivated by more than money?

-BIG money might not be your main motivation for enrolling in online postgraduate studies through Griffith University.
+Money might not be your main motivation for enrolling in online Business Administration program with Griffith University.
 Your primary goal might be career stability or progression, which will also enhance your earning capacity.
 Maybe you want to be able to apply for a wider range of job opportunities, particularly ones that meet your passion.
 Your postgraduate study will almost certainly help you to do that according to research from the Higher Education Statistics Agency in the UK.

 A firm footing in an uncertain world

 The value of a postgraduate qualification is undeniable.
 Finance journalist Tony Featherstone suggested a blend of ongoing education and work experience is a good insurance policy against employment uncertainty in this 2016 news article.
 Mr Featherstone believes in a lifelong learning model across undergraduate and postgraduate degrees:

 “A model that places less emphasis on a university degree as an ‘entry point’ to a job and more on the combination of work experience and part-time uni education; a model where students have ongoing commercial relationships and connections with their university, not only for a few years during their degree.”

 It seems a postgraduate qualification is prudent as well as desirable.
 As technology changes the global job market, it makes sense to invest in some future-proofing by adding a higher degree of skills and thinking to your real-world experience.

-The return on investment from your postgraduate study could be higher than you first envisaged, and not just measured in dollar signs.
+The return on investment from your Business Administration studies could be higher than you first envisaged, and not just measured in dollar signs.